mmourcia/audio-guestbook/README.md

   leave_message: 'sounds/leave_a_message.wav'

 audio_output:
-  device_address: 'hw:0,0'  # Change this to your desired audio output device address.
-Check aplay -l|-L.
+  device_address: 'hw:0,0'  # Change this to your desired audio output device address. curl -X GET http://localhost:5001/audio_devices|jq .

 recording:
   max_duration: 10  # Maximum duration in seconds

 telegram:
-  token: "YOUR_TELEGRAM_BOT_TOKEN" # if set, the program will send recorded voice to telegram
+  token: "YOUR_TELEGRAM_BOT_TOKEN" # if set, the program will send recorded voice to telegram. (set it to "" to disable telegram).
   chat_id: "YOUR_TELEGRAM_CHAT_ID"

 led: